Varnish - Classic Collector

 Backend Servers

-The Varnish - Backend Servers dashboard provides several metrics that describe the communication between Varnish and its backend servers.
+The Varnish (Classic) - Backend Servers dashboard provides several metrics that describe the communication between Varnish and its backend servers.

 Use this dashboard to: